 - the number, ages and development stages of children being educated and cared for, including at each education and care service and FDC residence or approved FDC venue of the service - St Augustine's Kindergarten educates 3-5 year olds in sessional kindergarten sessions.
-There are 22 children in the 4 year old group which operate Monday and Tuesday 8.30am-4pm.
-There are 22 children in the 3 year olds which operates on Thursday and Friday 8.30am-4pm. - the sleep and rest needs of children at the service (including specific health care needs, cultural preferences, sleep and rest needs of individual children and requests from families about a child's sleep and rest) including at each education and care service and FDC residence or approved FDC venue of the service - Every child is provided with an opportunity to rest during the day.
-The format of this changes through out the year as the children's needs change.
-Children can sleep or rest with quiet activities for a period of 30 mins or longer during the afternoon depending on the individual needs.
+There are 18 children in the 4 year old group which operate Monday and Tuesday 8.30am-4pm.
+There are 22 children in the 4 year old group with operates Monday, Wednesday and Friday 8.30am-4pm.
+There are 29 children across the two 3 year old groups each of which operates on Tuesday and Thursday 8.30am-4pm. - the sleep and rest needs of children at the service (including specific health care needs, cultural preferences, sleep and rest needs of individual children and requests from families about a child's sleep and rest) including at each education and care service and FDC residence or approved FDC venue of the service - Every child is provided with an opportunity to rest during the day.
+The format of this changes throughout the year as the children's needs change.
+Children can sleep or rest with quiet activities for a period of 30 mins or longer during the afternoon depending on individual needs.
 Family/cultural requests are also applied so that children can rest more or less depending on these requests.
 Parents are informed about the sleep and rest procedures at information sessions. - the suitability of staffing arrangements required to adequately supervise and monitor children during sleep and rest periods - During rest periods correct staff ratios are maintained at all times.
 Should groups of children move out of the rest space to the other room or outside we make sure adequate staff supervision occurs.
 During rest periods children are actively supervised to ensure they are safe.
 They wear appropriate clothing to ensure they are not too hot or cold.
-Checks are made so that children do not cover their head with bedding and that they are positioned correctly. - the level of knowledge and training of the staff supervising children during sleep and rest periods - Staff are provided with Sleep and Relaxation policy to ensure they are able to appropriately supervise children during sleep and rest time - the location of the sleep and rest areas, including the arrangement of cots and beds within the sleep and rest areas, including at each education and care service and FDC residence or approved FDC venue of the service - Children rest on the mat or space around the room.
-Each child brings bedding and pillows from home for the two days they attend.
+Checks are made so that children do not cover their head with bedding and that they are positioned correctly. - the level of knowledge and training of the staff supervising children during sleep and rest periods - Staff are provided with Sleep and Relaxation policy to ensure they are able to appropriately supervise children during sleep and rest time - the location of the sleep and rest areas, including the arrangement of cots and beds within the sleep and rest areas, at each education and care service - Children rest on a mat or space around the room.
+Each child brings bedding and pillows from home for the days they attend. - No cots, beds or bedding is supplied by this service.
+All blankets, pillows or cushions are supplied by parents.
+These items are sent home each day / week for parents to launder to maintain hygiene of the bedding. - · any potential hazards in sleep and rest areas or on a child during sleep and rest periods